Charles H. Ramsey

-Charles H. Ramsey (born 1950) is the former Commissioner of the Philadelphia Police Department.
-Prior to assuming that post in January 2008, he had served as Chief of the Metropolitan Police Department of the District of Columbia (MPDC) from 1998 to early 2007.
+Charles H. Ramsey (born 1950) is a former American law enforcement officer who recently served as the Commissioner of the Philadelphia Police Department.
+Prior to assuming that post in January 2008, he had served as Chief of the Metropolitan Police Department of the District of Columbia (MPD) from 1998 to early 2007.
 In January 2017, he became a regular CNN contributor.